mikolaj44/nail-disease-detection-app/README.md

 Image cropping and calculating the brightness for the cropped image, not the full one as it is right now

-Make analysis of images from gallery faster
+Make analysis of images from gallery faster (resize before analysing)

 Experiment with a different model (maybe yolo v11n and a bigger dataset, like 10000 images)